abdessalaam/mastodon_aurora/README.md

 for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission appear in all copies.

+EXCEPTION: IT IS FORBIDDEN TO USE THIS WORK IN RELATION TO ANY NSFW, ILLEGAL, OR VIOLENT CONTENT.

 This material is provided "as is", with absolutely no warranty expressed or implied.
 Any use is at your own responsibility.